utdata/icj-class/js/js-class-05.md

 </script>
 ```

+This is a copy of our makeBetterName function from the last exercise.
+We'll now refactor it to meet our needs here.

 ## Modify our function

 There are couple of logic changes we need to make to our function to work with our form.